chami98/IntelliTrain-Passenger/README.md

 ## Getting Started 🚀

-To run the project locally, follow these steps:
+To run the project locally, follow these steps

 1. Clone this repository: